infinia-yzl/opentierboy/README.md

 - **Privacy First**: No database, no logins, no sign-ups, no ads, no tracking - we only use local storage for functionality

+## ♨️ Open Source

+OpenTierBoy is proud to be an open-source project.
+We believe in the power of community-driven development and welcome contributions from developers around the world.
+By being open-source, we ensure transparency, foster innovation, and provide a platform for learning and collaboration.

+- **Transparency**: Our code is open for review, ensuring security and trust.
+- **Community-Driven**: Features and improvements are guided by user needs and community input.
+- **Educational**: Developers can learn from and build upon our codebase.
+- **Customizable**: Users can fork and modify the project to suit their specific needs.

 ## 🚀 Getting Started

 1. Visit [https://opentierboy.com](https://opentierboy.com)